 Suppose for a new admission, until and unless a student opts for a branch, data of the student cannot be inserted, or else we will have to set the branch information as NULL.

-Also, if we have to insert data of 100 students of same branch, then the branch information will be repeated for all those 100 students.
+Also, if we have to insert data for 100 students of the same branch, then the branch information will be repeated for all those 100 students.

 These scenarios are nothing but Insertion anomalies.

-What if Mr. X leaves the college? or is no longer the HOD of computer science department?
-In that case all the student records will have to be updated, and if by mistake we miss any record, it will lead to data inconsistency.
-This is Updation anomaly.
+What if Mr. X leaves the college? or Mr. X is no longer the HOD of the computer science department?
+In that case, all the student records will have to be updated, and if by mistake we miss any record, it will lead to data inconsistency.

 Normalization rules are divided into the following normal forms: